GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/8-lab.md

 ## Lab setup

-While you can use the TypeScript [Playground](https://www.typescriptlang.org/play) or Visual Studio Code to complete Exercise 1 of this lab, you must use Visual Studio Code to complete Exercise 2 and Exercise 3 because the solution requires multiple TypeScript files.
-For this reason, it is recommended that you use Visual Studio Code for the entire Lab.
+You must use Visual Studio Code to complete this lab because the solution requires multiple TypeScript files.
+It is not possible to complete the lab using the TypeScript [Playground](https://www.typescriptlang.org/play).

-### Playground

-If you’re using the Playground, copy and paste the starting code into it as directed in the lab instructions.

 ### Visual Studio Code